namikkalkan/django_crm_interface/README.md

 ### Key notes:

 #### There is a group of items in db.
-And there are relations between product-order and order-customer and customer/employee-user
+There are relations between product-order and order-customer and customer/employee-user

 #### There are admin, employee and customer groups for users.Each group have planned access on system.